 - Part of this proactive climate control involves anticipating expected loads.
 If high internal loads are expected to result in cooling demand, the building will store cold, make adjustments to keep the sun out and switch off unnecessary electrical equipment.
 When there is an expected heat demand, the building will make adjustments to retain the heat.

 - If the generated electrical power is higher than required, the energy is stored to be used later.

-ResultOur project team has worked with our client to create an ambitious vision for their campus building, based on the programme of requirements.
-It incorporates sustainable, smart technology solutions which ensure a future-proof outcome that will create value by helping attract and retain highly skilled employees from around the world.
+ResultOur project team has worked with Booking.com to create an ambitious vision for their campus building, based on the programme of requirements.
+It incorporates sustainable, smart technology solutions which ensure a future-proof outcome that will create value for Booking.com by helping attract and retain highly skilled employees from around the world.